thotzl/grunt-css-statistics/README.md

 # grunt-cssstats

-> Grunt plugin of cssstats.com
+> Grunt plugin of cssstats.com, Generates Json and HTML output.

 This is beta.
 No unit tests yet.
 With some config variations it may be buggy.